IOWA House Price Prediction Kaggle Competition

 Outlier detection and elimination is a very important before applying any machine learning model on a data set.
 Even one outlier can alter the model predictions dramatically.
 Outliers can be detected several ways but the most efficient is to visualize data using scatter plots.

-Above scatter plot of GrLivArea to target variable SalePrice shows that there are 2 data points with huge living area but comparably lower SalePrice.
-We will remove those observations for our models not to be affected by the outliers and be more robust in estimating predictions when we input unseen test data.
-After removal of the outliers, we confirm whether the number of observations decreased by 2.
+The above scatter plot of GrLivArea to target variable SalePrice shows that there are 2 data points with huge living area but comparably lower SalePrice.
+We remove those observations so that our predictions are more robust when we input unseen test data, and are not skewed by our outliers.

 Some columns in the data set are redundant because they are simply a part of another column.
 For example; below equations hold so that the added variables provide no value to the models.
 Dropping them will reduce multicollinearity, too.